Minecraft: Gameplay

 New players are given a randomly selected default character skin out of nine possibilities, including Steve or Alex, but are able to create and upload their own skins.
-Players encounter various mobs (short for mobile entities) including animals, villagers, and hostile creatures.
+Players encounter various mobs (mobile entities) including animals, villagers, and hostile creatures.
 Passive mobs, such as cows, pigs, and chickens, spawn during the daytime and can be hunted for food and crafting materials, while hostile mobs—including large spiders, witches, skeletons, and zombies—spawn during nighttime or in dark places such as caves.
-Some hostile mobs, such as zombies and skeletons, burn under the sun if they have no headgear and are not standing in water.
 Other creatures unique to Minecraft include the creeper (an exploding creature that sneaks up on the player) and the enderman (a creature with the ability to teleport as well as pick up and place blocks).
 There are also variants of mobs that spawn in different conditions; for example, zombies have husk and drowned variants that spawn in deserts and oceans, respectively.

 Generation

 The Minecraft environment is procedurally generated as players explore it using a map seed that is randomly chosen at the time of world creation (or manually specified by the player).
 Divided into biomes representing different environments with unique resources and structures, worlds are designed to be effectively infinite in traditional gameplay, though technical limits on the player have existed throughout development, both intentionally and not.

 Implementation of horizontally infinite generation initially resulted in a glitch termed the "Far Lands" at over 12 million blocks away from the world center, where terrain generated as wall-like, fissured patterns.
-The Far Lands and associated glitches were considered the effective edge of the world until they were resolved, with the current horizontal limit instead being a special impassable barrier called the world border, located 30 million blocks away.
+The Far Lands and associated glitches were considered the effective edge of the world until they were resolved, with the current horizontal limit instead being a special impassable barrier located 30 million blocks away in each direction.
 Vertical space is comparatively limited, with an unbreakable bedrock layer at the bottom and a building limit several hundred blocks into the sky.

 Dimensions

 Minecraft features three independent dimensions accessible through portals and providing alternate game environments.
-The Overworld is the starting dimension and represents the real world, with a terrestrial surface setting including plains, mountains, forests, oceans, caves, and small sources of lava.
+The Overworld is the starting dimension and represents the real world, with a terrestrial surface setting that includes plains, mountains, forests, oceans, caves, and small sources of lava.